Take Control Books

 • Settings vs. Preferences

-• What's New in Version 5.0.1
+• What’s New in Version 5.1

-• What’s New in the Fifth Edition
+• What Was New in the Fifth Edition

 • Introduction